Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Galeries Lafayette Rooftop Terrace

-Perhaps one of the better-known of these secret Paris spots, but still often unknown to first-time visitors, is the 7th floor Galeries Lafayette rooftop terrace that is home to one of the best free views of the city!
+This is perhaps one of the better-known of these secret Paris spots, but it’s still often unknown to first-time visitors!

 View from the Galeries Lafayette rooftop with the Eiffel Tower and Paris Opera House both visible--this rooftop terrace is an epic way to see views of Paris off the beaten path